-Stock futures fall on Fed support concerns
+Stock futures, global shares, oil fall on Fed support concerns

 Traders will be watching the latest jobless claims and more retail earnings